Adarsha-gg/lending-staking/Learnings.md

 5. Couldnt use the same function call in another function call as it causes retrancy (basically can call inifinite time to short circuit kind of)

-### TO Do for tommorow
-1. ~~make a func to actually check the balance of the address to see if the ERC20 token is actually transfered. right now the functions transfers (according to the terminal testing interface atleast.)~~
-2. ~~Make the reward function seprate than the withdraw function.~~

-3. Maybe start on the frontend now?
-Learn javascript? **In progress :)**
- I AM DEF NOT MADE FOR FRONTEND

-4. Since I cant do frontend lets add the value of ether according to usd. so its get better kind of

 ### Current Problems